To use our website, we recommend using the latest version of Microsoft Edge, Chrome, or Safari.

 Between work, kids, chores, and everything else that comes with being a parent, who has time for themselves?
 If you’re like most people, you need to make the time.
 Nothing crazy or elaborate, just something you can do for ten minutes a day to decompress: yoga, writing, meditation, the crossword puzzle, whatever.
 Set a reminder on your phone and make a daily appointment for “me time.”
 Not only will it give you something to look forward to, it’s less stressful and less expensive to make a little time every day than to wait for a big vacation once or twice a year.
 Learn more about the benefits of maintaining your mind and body by exploring John Hancock life insurance with Vitality—the breakthrough life insurance solution that rewards you for the steps you take to live a longer, healthier life.

 Education can be expensive, so start preparing for it from the moment they’re born.
-A 529 plan is an easy way to invest in your child’s education, while also saving you money on your taxes.
-Unfortunately, it doesn’t cover everything, which is why you should speak with a financial advisor about starting a plan to best prepare and provide for their financial futures.
+You should speak with an insurance professional about how to best prepare and provide for their financial futures.

 Parenting is a full-time job but having a few simple strategies can make it feel a lot less overwhelming.
-For even more financial parenting advice, speak with a John Hancock Advisor about a life insurance plan to preserve your family’s assets, grow your savings, and ensure a legacy for future generations.
+Speak with an insurance professional about a life insurance policy to preserve your family’s assets, grow your savings, and help ensure a legacy for future generations.

 Life insurance that rewards you for living a healthy life.